mwattier/workspace-dagster/skill/INSTALL.md

 ls -la ~/.claude/skills/ | grep dagster
 ```

-You should see:
+You should see something like:
 ```
-dagster-module-builder -> /home/your-username/workspace/docs/dagster-workspace/skill
+dagster-module-builder -> /path/to/dagster-workspace/skill
 ```

 ### Step 5: Verify Skill File